You might think having a credit score in the 500s would keep you from buying a home. But that isn't always the case.

 Minimum Credit Score Needed for Different Mortgages

-Certain types of home loans allow you to qualify with a lower credit score while others require a higher score.
+Certain home loans allow you to qualify with a lower credit score, while others require a higher score.

 - Adjustable-rate mortgages (ARMs) require a minimum score of 600

 - FHA loans backed by the U.S. Federal Housing Administration require a minimum score of 580 if you make a down payment of 3.5%

 - FHA loans with a 10% down payment only have a minimum requirement of 500